kevin-chalmers/set10108/labs/lab06/README.md

         cout << data[i] << endl;
 ```

-Running this application will give you the output:
+Running this application will give:

 ```shell
 ...